Mars recalls two PEDIGREE wet dog food lots after diversion

 Human medications remain a leading pet toxin, reinforcing the need for faster triage and stronger client education.

-FDA says eight Quest cat food lots tested extremely low or absent for thiamine, but only three have been formally recalled.
+FDA says eight Quest cat food lots tested extremely low or absent for thiamine, beyond the three lots recalled so far.

 A new study supports a practical way to distinguish live Salmonella vaccine strains from field isolates in poultry flocks.